LastLeaf/fw.mpa/README.md

 * `app.debug` (Read-Only) Whether server is in debug mode.
 * `app.config` (Read-Only) The fw.mpa configuration.
 * `app.db` An object for visiting database.
 If database type is set to "mongodb", this is an [mongoose](http://mongoosejs.com/) object.
 Otherwise, it's null.
+* `app.rpc(session, func, [callback])` Make an RPC from server side.
+You should provide the session object.

 RPC: the conn object (represent a connection from sub-page)

 * `conn.msg(event, args)` Send an event to the sub-page.
 When reconnected, the conn object is rebuilt, so ALWAYS notify servers to use new conn object when reconnected (considering `socketConnect` event of sub-pages).
+Not available from server side (rendering and special pages).
 * `conn.on(event, func)` Bind a function to an event.
 Currently there's only a "close" event, trigged when connection is closed.
+Not available from server side (rendering and special pages).
 * `conn.session` The session object.
 You can write session data here.
 Session data is shared in connections from one browser.
 * `conn.session.save(callback)` Save session data to the database.